kmwang123/cme211-notes/lecture-07.md

 >>> c
 ([42, 'feed the dog', 'clean house'], [42, 'feed the dog', 'clean house'])
 ```
+we can change mutable object (list), but not immutable objects (tuple)
 ```py
 >>> b[0] = 7
 >>> c